mariyahrhm/IFCPAE2/README.md

 The completed quiz application demonstrates a full end‑to‑end development process, from initial design through to testing, deployment, and documentation.
 By using Python and Streamlit, the project delivers a functional and user‑friendly application while remaining focused on core programming concepts rather than unnecessary technical complexity.
 The use of external CSV files for both question storage and result persistence provides a simple and flexible data solution that meets the project requirements effectively.

 A key strength of the application is the clear separation of responsibilities within the code.
 Data loading, result saving, quiz logic, and user interface behaviour are handled in distinct sections of the program.
 This structure improves readability and maintainability and allows individual parts of the application to be modified or extended without affecting the entire system.
 For example, new quiz topics could be introduced by changing the question file, or additional result analysis could be added by extending the CSV storage logic.

+One limitation of the current implementation is the use of CSV files for storage, which may not scale well for a large number of users.
+In future iterations, this could be replaced with a database solution, and additional analytics could be added to provide deeper insights into quiz performance.

 The inclusion of automated unit testing and continuous integration further strengthens the project by ensuring that important logic can be validated consistently.
 Running tests automatically through GitHub Actions reduces the risk of regression errors and demonstrates an awareness of professional development workflows commonly used in real‑world software projects.